 Elizabeth 'Quay' (not a quay) aka Betty Jetty (not even a jetty) is a memorial Premier Barnett had built for himself.
-It's a commercial development where there used a reclaimed esplanade.
+It's a commercial development where there used to be a reclaimed esplanade.

 Ellen Brook and Ellenbrook.
-Ellen Brook, which flows into the Swan River, was named by James Stirling, the first Governor of Western Australia, after his own wife Ellen Mangles (1807-1874), from Woodbridge, Surrey.
-Woodbridge House, Guildford (WA), would be named after that place in England.
+Ellen Brook, which flows into the Swan River, was named by James Stirling, the first Governor of Western Australia, after his wife Ellen Mangles (1807-1874), who was from Woodbridge, Surrey - after Woodbridge House was named.
 Ellenbrook is now a newish Perth suburb.
 Ellen Street in Fremantle is also named after Ellen Mangles.

-Fremantle is named for Capt Charles Howe Fremantle.
+Fremantle is named for Captain (later Admiral) Charles Howe Fremantle.

 Fremantle Commonage, Hilton.
 This area was set aside by the government after the establishment of the Swan River Colony.
 After WW2 it was developed into housing.
 South of Carrington Street.